StevenWeir038/Island-Aqua/README.md

     ```

 ## CSS Grid used to layout desktop site
-At an early stage upon the advice of my mentor, I learned *CSS Grid* in order to develop the [desktop site](docs/readme/desktop_grid_view.png "Image of Grid view enabled using Google Chrome developer Tools section").
+I learned *CSS Grid* in order to develop the [desktop site](docs/readme/desktop_grid_view.png "Image of Grid view enabled using Google Chrome developer Tools section").
 Research credited in the content section demonstrates it has  superior responsiveness and is more adaptable for placing future sections than utitising relative/absolute displays and archaic floats.
 They do still have a place in modern development though are now more limited in scope.
 I opted to explicity place sections as opposed to declaring grid areas in this instance as the site is small.
 Also noted is the importance of *html structure*.
 Sections that are nested have an affect on the grid behaviour.
 Generally *grid* offers more flexibility for moving / adding sections to the site in future and ultimately requires less code.
 It is more readable therefore is easier to maintain.